Control variates for variance-reduced ratio of means estimators: Applications on real data

-The CV/CV estimator is applied to estimate the strut mass fraction, defined as the ratio between the strut mass and the total mass.
-As illustrated in Figure \ref{fig:strut}, the strut is an external support between the fuselage and the wing that helps carry aerodynamic loads.
+The ACV/ACV estimator is applied to estimate the strut mass fraction, defined as the ratio between the strut mass and the total mass.
+The strut is an external support between the fuselage and the wing that helps carry aerodynamic loads.
 The strut mass fraction is a quantity of interest to be optimized as it ensures the added support does not negate the aerodynamic and structural advantages of a strut-braced wing.
-The studied dataset contains 1,252 samples from an aircraft design study, based on \cite{meheut_strut_braced_2024} which describes the multidisciplinary and multi-fidelity design process.
+The studied dataset contains 1,252 samples from an aircraft design study, based on \cite{meheut_strut_braced_2024}, which describes the multidisciplinary and multi-fidelity design process.
 The dataset combines outputs from high fidelity (HF) \cite{lannoo_mass_2025} and low fidelity (LF) \cite{carrier_multidisciplinary_2022} models to efficiently explore the design space.
-By applying the proposed CV/CV method, the strut mass fraction can be estimated more precisely with fewer HF model evaluations, which take around 2 minutes each, leveraging the LF model, which runs in only a few seconds and serves as a control variate as in MFMC.
+By applying the ACV/ACV method, the strut mass fraction can be estimated more precisely with fewer HF model evaluations, which take around 2 minutes each, leveraging the LF model, which runs in only a few seconds and serves as a control variate as in MFMC.

 Following the notation previously used in this paper, the strut mass fraction can be written as the ratio $R = \E[A]/\E[C]$ where $A$ denotes the HF strut mass and $C$ the HF total mass.
 The control variates $B$ and $D$ correspond to the LF strut mass and the LF total mass.
-Since their exact expectations are unknown, we apply the approximate control variates method, estimating their means using the full set of $n+m=1,252$ available samples.
-Two scenarios are studied: $n=200$ and $n=500$ HF samples.
-The results are obtained by bootstrapping on 1,000 random dataset configurations.
+Since their exact expectations are unknown, we apply the ACV method, estimating their means using the full set of $n+m=1,252$ available samples.
+The results are obtained by bootstrapping on 1,000 random dataset configurations of size $n=200$, and the RVR is estimated from the variance of these 1,000 estimators.

-Simulations highlighted the central role of the correlation structure between the variables and the control variates.
-The estimated linear correlation matrix for the aircraft design dataset is:
+Simulations highlighted the central role of the covariance structure between the variables and the control variates.
+Illustrating these dependencies, the pair plots in Figure \ref{fig:data_appli} reveal that the control variates $B$ and $D$ exhibit strong positive correlations with $A$ and $C$, suggesting a high potential for variance reduction with the CV/CV estimator.